Safer Anaesthesia From Education (SAFE)

 The SAFE Paediatric Anaesthesia course is a three-day course which aims to provide refresher training in the essentials of paediatric anaesthesia which emphasises the principles of safe care for children, in particular, assessment, vigilance and competence in essential skills.

-The course was written by paediatric anaesthetists with relevant experience, and includes sessions on anaesthesia for common elective and emergency conditions in children, pain management, fluid resuscitation, newborn and paediatric life support and paediatric trauma management.
-Each course participant receives a detailed course manual and logbook to take away and continue to use as a reference.
+The course includes sessions on anaesthesia for common elective and emergency conditions in children, pain management, fluid resuscitation, newborn and paediatric life support and paediatric trauma management.
+As with the Obstetrics course, each participant receives a detailed course manual and logbook to take away and continue to use as a reference.

 A two-day version of the SAFE Paediatric Anaesthesia course has been developed for UK anaesthetists in 2019 and delivered in several UK locations.

 Since the first SAFE Obstetric course was piloted in Uganda in 2011, the WFSA, the Association of Anaesthetists and other partners have run over 185 SAFE courses in 45 countries across Central and Latin America, Europe, Africa, Asia and the Pacific training over 5,500 anaesthesia providers.